RenderKit/embree/README.md

     quality, and GPU performance may not reflect that of the final product.

--   Currently only the following Intel® Arc™ GPUs are support:

-    -   Intel® Arc™ A770 Graphics
-    -   Intel® Arc™ A750 Graphics
-    -   Intel® Arc™ A770M Graphics
-    -   Intel® Arc™ A730M Graphics
-    -   Intel® Arc™ A550M Graphics

--   Intel® Data Center GPU Max Series is currently not supported.

--   Ahead of time compilation is currently not working properly and you will get this error during compilation:

-        llvm-foreach: Floating point exception (core dumped)

 -   Compilation with build configuration "debug" is currently not working on Windows.